AmiteshBadkul/power-electronics-lab/README.md

 9. Experiment 9: Single Phase, Phase controlled Bi-directional AC to AC controller using TRIAC with R and R-L load1
 10. Experiment 10: Inverter Study

+## Project
+We implement a battery charging/discharing system.
+More details are in the project folder

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://github.com/AmiteshBadkul/power-electronics-lab/blob/master/LICENSE)